yeoldegrove/osism.github.io/docs/guides/deploy-guide/bootstrap.md

    osism apply reboot -l 'all:!manager' -e ireallymeanit=yes
    ```

-10. Prepare the SSH configuration of the manager node.
+10. Check if all systems are reachable (you probably have to do this several times until all systems are accessible).

     ```
-    osism apply sshconfig
+    osism apply ping
     ```

-11. Make all SSH public keys known.
+11. Prepare the SSH configuration of the manager node.

     ```
-    osism apply known-hosts
+    osism apply sshconfig
     ```

-11. Check again if all systems are reachable (you probably have to do this several times until all systems are accessible).
+12. Make all SSH public keys known.

     ```
-    osism apply ping
+    osism apply known-hosts
     ```

 Ready.
 All nodes are now bootstrapped and available to deploy services.